 And after 2 years of constant adventure, there’s the strange sensation that we’ve racked up 10 years of life-experience.
-As my friend The Urban Monk might say, it’s like time travel.
+As The Urban Monk might say, it’s like time travel.

 Optimal health is much more than diet.
 Yes indeed – The Wild Diet is a lifestyle.

-So here they are – seven steps to ReWild your habits and take control of your life.
+So here they are – 7 steps to rewild your habits and take control of your life.